 Rated the No. 2 water park in the world and the No. 1 in Asia, Waterbom has to be a must for anyone planning a trip to Bali.

 Wow, what a place.
 I don’t want to sound like I’m being paid to endorse Waterbom but it has every box ticked.
-Don’t get me wrong, entry is very expensive and if you want to grab digital copies of your photos then they bleed you dry.
-However taking the financial implications away, this will be one of the best water parks you ever go to.
+This will be one of the best water parks you ever go to!